SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

   2) SEC-node checks the request and if it can be performed.
 If not, SEC-node sends an error-reply (sequence done).
      If nothing is actually to be done, continue to point 4)

+  3) If the action is fast finishing, it should be performed and the sequence should continue to point 4.
-  3) SEC-node 'sets' the status-code to BUSY and instructs the hardware to execute the requested action.
+     Otherwise the SEC-node 'sets' the status-code to BUSY and instructs the hardware to execute the requested action.
-     Also an ``update`` status event (with the new BUSY status-code) MUST be sent to ALL subscribed clients (if any).
+     Also an ``update`` status event (with the new BUSY status-code) MUST be sent to **ALL** activated clients (if any).
      From now on all read requests will also reveal a BUSY status-code.
      If additional parameters are influenced, their updated values should be communicated as well.